jacques-artale/code-vis/README.md

 As of now, the project is in its initial development phase and includes:
 - Integrated code editor using the Monaco editor: https://microsoft.github.io/monaco-editor/
 - Parser and AST builder using Esprima: https://esprima.org/
-- An interpreter for basic JavaScript capable of stepping through single instructions
+- An interpreter for basic JavaScript capable of executing scripts
 - A foundational system for creating simple React components to represent variables

+## Live-demo
+Give it a few seconds to wake up: https://code-vis-1671f11beee1.herokuapp.com/

 ## Installation
 1. Run `git clone [repository URL]`